kineticamobile/lubichannel/README.md

-# Laravel Ubicual Notifications Channel for Ubicual
+# Laravel Notifications Channel for Ubicual

 This package makes it easy to send notifications using [Ubicual](https://www.ubicual.com/) with Laravel 7.x and 8.x